mishmanners/TalksandEvents/Talks/GitHubLikeaBossNov22.md

-# ANZ Unconference - GitHub Like a Boss
+# GitHub Like a Boss

-This is a talk I gave at [ANZ Unconference]().
+I gave this talk a few times after GitHub Universe, so check out all the links.

 ## Talk Title